solo-system/solo-system.github.io/documentation/power/index.md

 ### Power calculations:

-We will work in watt-hours throughout.
-The EC technology battery contains:
+We will work in Watts and Watt-hours throughout.
+The EC technology battery
-22,300mAh @ 3.3v = (through `power = voltage * current`) = 73.6 Wh
+contains: 22,300mAh @ 3.7v = (through `power = voltage * current`) =
-(Watt-hours) of energy.
+82.5 Wh (Watt-hours) of energy.

 {{ TODO - get photo of ectechnology battery and zoom in on it's info-panel }}

 The Solo consumes this a a rate of 0.35 Watts.
-So this battery should theoretically last (73.6 Wh / 0.35W ) = 113 hours (8.8 days).
+So this battery should theoretically last (82.5 Wh / 0.35W ) = 235 hours (9.8 days).
 However in practice we get 5.5 days from these battery banks.
+I expect this is due to conversion losses as we move between voltages.

-Although it is true that many shoddy battery banks are sold online which quote much higher capacities than they actually contain in practice, this is emphatically NOT the explanation in this case.
-The EC tech powerbank is a good one with an honest rating.
-Rather it is the need to convert the voltages back and forth that cause these losses.
-The extra power is `lost in transit`.
-Minimising these losses ought to be a priority if you are trying to maximise run-times (get in touch).
+The conclusion is that the EC tech battery lasts between 5 and 6 days.